-Use Cyclefinder/PBSC, the Transit App or our System Map to plan the route to your destination in advance.
+Use the PBSC/Cyclefinder app or our System Map to plan the route to your destination in advance.
 Use bike lanes when available.

 Adjust the seat to your height, check the brakes for resistance, and ensure both tires are inflated before you start riding.